La Voz (American TV series) season 1

 On Sunday, April 21, 2019, Jeidimar Rijos was announced the first season winner of La Voz US, alongside her coach, Luis Fonsi.
-She won the prize of $100,000 USD and a contract with Universal Music Group.
+She won the prize of US$100,000 and a contract with Universal Music Group.

 Coaches

 On May 10, 2018, along with the announcement of the show, it was confirmed that Luis Fonsi would be a coach on La Voz.
 On July 5, 2018, Telemundo announced that Alejandra Guzmán has also joined the show as a coach, followed by Wisin on July 12.
 On September 13, 2018, it was confirmed that Carlos Vives would be joining the show as the fourth and final coach.

 Jorge Bernal, former host of Telemundo's La Voz Kids, and Jéssica Cediel were paired as hosts for the first season.
 Jacqueline Bracamontes, former host of La Voz ...
 México, joined them at the Battles.

 This is the first season in The Voice franchise that all four coaches have served the same role in other countries before joining the panel, with Wisin and Guzmán both having coached participants in the third season of La Voz...
 México, Vives was on the Mexican and the Colombian version, and Fonsi was on the Chilean version and the Spanish version of the show.

 Some of the advisors for the Battle round are: Prince Royce for Team Wisin, Becky G for Team Guzmán, Christian Nodal for Team Fonsi, and Carlos Rivera for Team Vives.